h-escoffier/WILDkCAT/docs/explanation/explanation.md

     * When a reaction is associated with multiple enzymes (enzyme complex), the UniProt API is queried to identify which subunit is the catalytic enzyme.

-    * A dedicated column (`warning`) is used to flag potential issues:
+    * Two dedicated columns (`warning_ec` and `warning_enz`) are used to flag potential issues:
+        - `warning_ec`:
+            - `missing`: no EC number found for the reaction.
+            - `invalid`: EC number is invalid.
+            - `transferred`: EC number has been transferred to a new one.
+            - (empty): EC number is valid.
+        - `warning_enz`:
+            - `no_gpr`: no gene-protein-reaction (GPR) association found for the reaction.
             - `none`: no catalytic enzyme identified.
             - `multiple`: more than one possible catalytic enzyme identified.
             - (empty): one clear catalytic enzyme has been identified.

+4. **Retrieval of kcat with incomplete information**

+    When an EC number is incomplete or has been transferred (c.f. `warning_ec` column), WILDkCAT performs the retrieval based only on the available enzyme information.
+These situations reduce the likelihood of finding alternative kcat values.

+5. **Removing rows with insufficient information**

+    If both the EC number and the catalytic enzyme information are missing for a given reaction, the corresponding row is removed due to insufficient information to assign a kcat value, theses rows are notified in the table generated in the `extract_report.html`.

 ---